RobbyCBennett/SelectionColors/README.md

 ## Features

 Custom Selection Color
-* Pick any color and transparency, refresh the tab, and see the new color.
+* Pick any color and transparency, refresh the tab, and see the new color

+Instructions
+1. Open the options for this extension
+2. Pick a color (recommended: default settings & only change the background hue)
+3. Refresh your pages

 Options
 * Background color